 Why Is My Air Conditioner Leaking Water?

-Water is a natural byproduct of the cooling process.
-Your air conditioner has two units, one outside and one inside.
-The indoor unit has an evaporator coil that cools warm air as it blows over it.
-Condensation occurs as the air cools, flows into a drain pan and drains out of your home through a condensate drain line.
+Water is a natural result of air conditioning.
+Your air conditioner has two systems, one outside and one inside.
+The indoor unit has an evaporator coil that cools warm air as it moves over it.
+Condensation occurs as the air cools, drips into a drain pan and goes out of your house through a condensate drain line.

 Drain Line Is Clogged

-Over time, mold can block the condensate drain line.
-This can result in water backing up inside your home.
-Our Home Comfort Heating & Air professionals can eliminate clogs and get water flowing again smoothly.
-Reach us at 763-276-0617 for assistance.
+As time passes, mold can block the condensate drain line.
+This can lead to water backing up inside your house.
+Our Home Comfort Heating & Air professionals can break up clogs and get water draining again smoothly.
+Reach us at 763-276-0617 for help.

 Replacing your air filter is critical for: